 - Eric Rasmussen, Ian DeJong

-- Magic, illusion and the supernatural, Renaissance writers, Power, politics and religion, Tragedies
+- Gender, sexuality, courtship and marriage, Renaissance writers, Power, politics and religion

 Related collection items